jenniferoliveri/cityOfRome/blog-draft/jennifer/tarpeianrock.md

 'the partner of \[his\] labours' ([Tac. *Ann.*
 4.2](http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Tacitus/Annals/4A*.html#ref6)).

-But it seems Tiberius' trust was misplaced.
+But, it seems Tiberius' trust was misplaced.

 When Tiberius' son, Drusus, was poisoned the ancient sources painted Sejanus as the primary suspect.
 Although it is important to look at them